 Introduction to automotive vehicle systems, maintenance, tool usage, and safety practices.
-Exploration of career opportunities and consumer awareness included.
+Exploration of career opportunities and industry certifications included.

-AT 104 Automotive Service Writer (2)
+AT 104 Automotive Service Writer (2

 Customer relations and marketing techniques for those currently employed as service advisors/writers or for those who want to become service advisors/writers.
 Topics include repair orders, phone and communications skills, and handling customer complaints.
 Warranties and the lemon law will be discussed.
-Prerequisite or concurrent enrollment: AT 100 and OFTEC 99
+Prerequisite or concurrent enrollment: AT 100 or 107 and OFTEC 99.